antixenoinitiative/axiwiki/builds.md

 [AXCZ Meta Build (EDSY)](https://edsy.org/s/vFEvXgv)

 AX Chieftain Build Video: [https://www.youtube.com/watch?v=rP6-xP3vCkI](https://www.youtube.com/watch?v=rP6-xP3vCkI)

 ### Krait Mk.II (Shieldless)
+![krait-mk-ii.png](/img/krait-mk-ii.png =250x){.align-right}
 #### **Krait Mk.II (Shieldless)**
-![krait-mk-ii.png](/img/krait-mk-ii.png =250x){.align-right}

 The shieldless Krait, while not as maneuverable as the Chieftain, provides a greater damage output.
 The Krait's massive distributor and numerous hardpoints allow it to mount four of any guardian weapon effectively.
-This is also a great platform for mounting Enhanced AXMCs for CMDRs who do not yet have access to guardian tech.
+This is also a great platform for mounting Enhanced AXMCs for commanders who do not yet have access to guardian tech.

 Type: **Cold Orbiter**